surajraktate/Virtual-File-System/README.md

 Description:

-The Virtual File system provides all the functionality to the user which is same as the UNIX based fle system.
+The Virtual File system provides all the functionality to the user which is same as the UNIX based file system.

-It provides all necessary commands and system calls implementations of fle system through customised shell.
+It provides all necessary commands and system calls implementations of file system through customised shell.

 In this project we implement all necessary data structures of File Subsystem as